It is possible to use Outseta across domains such as mydomain.com, app.mydomain.com, and learn.mydomain.com.

 Protected Content

 Protected content will apply across all domains.
-If you add a protected content group using the rule "starting with the-course" you cannot have a public sales page on mydomain.com/the-course as it will be protected on both domains.
+If you add a protected content group using the rule "starting with the-course" to protect a course on one domain, you cannot have a sales page on the same path the other domain.

-When working across domains, it's worth taking some time to develop a URL structure that makes sense across domains for your use case.
+When working across domains, it's worth spending time planning a URL structure that makes sense for your use case.

 The above example could be solved by having the course sales pages nested under courses.

-If you are looking to protect an entire domain, a common scenario is when hosting an app on app.mydomain.com and the marketing site on my domain.com that is also possible with a custom snippet.
+If you are looking to protect an entire domain, a common scenario is when hosting an app on app.mydomain.com and the marketing site on mydomain.com, you'll need to do so with a custom snippet.

 Authentication